iov-one/docs/docs/weave/design/03-permissions.md

 ---
 id: permissions
 title: Permissions
 sidebar_label: Permissions
 ---

-When controlling the execution of a transaction, there are two things to consider, authentication and authorization.
-The first, authentication, deals with verifying who is requesting the executions.
-The second, authorization, deals with the access controls on the action, which can refer to the authentication information.
+When controlling the execution of a transaction, there are two things to consider, namely authentication and authorization.
+Authentication verifies who is requesting the executions.
+Authorization controls access to a given action and can be linked to the authentication information

 ## Authentication

 Authentication information is added to the context as part of the middleware stack, and used to verify the caller.
 The simplest example is signature verification.
 We check if the signature validates against a known public key, and after checking nonces for replay protection, can authenticate this public key for this transaction.

-However, Ethereum devs are used to the concept of authority not just being tied to a signature, but potentially a smart contract.
-We will allow something similar, but we don't need to be as general, as we also don't have the same general "anyone can call anything" architecture, nor do we run untrusted code.
+It is worth noting that Ethereum extends to concept of authority beyond signatures to smart contracts.
+Weave by contrast does not run untrusted code, not has the "anyone can call anything" concept built in.

-We use multiple middlewares to check for various conditions on the transaction and add the authentication information to the `Context`.
+There are multiple middleware pieces that check for various conditions associated with transactions and add the authentication to the `Context`.
 The basic example, `x/sigs.Middleware`, checks if the Tx has signatures, and if so validates them.

 ```go
 // SignedTx represents a transaction that contains signatures,